 Applies to mefloquine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking mefloquine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking mefloquine:Rare

 - Aching joints and muscles